GovTechSG/seed-documentation/faqs/common-issues-while-enrolling-with-microsoft-endpoint-manager.md

   <hr />

   <details>
     <summary>2.
-What is the minimum version of macOS needed for onboarding it into Microsoft Endpoint Manager?</summary>
+What is the minimum version of macOS needed for onboarding it into Microsoft Intune?</summary>

   Big Sur 11 is the minimum version needed for a successful onboarding.
 If your macOS is an earlier version, ensure to [upgrade it to a later macOS version](https://support.apple.com/downloads/macos).